lgao066/636S12023_WebApp/README.md

-# Project Title

-COMP636 S1 2023 Library Web App
+# COMP636 S1 2023 Library Web App

 This project is created for COMP636 Summer School 2022 Web Application Final Assessment.
 A web-based library management system is created for Waikirikiri Library, which can be used to manage books, borrowers and loans.

 ## Contact

-Author: Li Gao
+- Author: Li Gao
-Student ID: 1155084
+- Student ID: 1155084
-Email: Li.Gao@lincolnuni.ac.nz
+- Email: Li.Gao@lincolnuni.ac.nz

 ## Getting Started